efsalvarenga/CV/index.md

 __Industrial Engineer__ | Petrobras Refining
 _Rio de Janeiro - Brazil (Apr 2009 - Apr 2014)_

-Responsible for the corporate supply chain management governance of 12 units throughout the nation, and for liaising with asset management teams.
+Responsible for the corporate supply chain management governance of 12 units across Brazil, and for liaising with asset management teams.
 - Optimised spare parts' inventory, looking at the failure history of assets, production security, material costs and logistics, through survival analysis modelling and Monte Carlo simulation
 - Developed and implemented a shared inventory model for high-cost, low-demand spare-parts, through soft systems methodology (SSM) and data envelopment analysis (DEA) - published on the Journal of the Operational Research Society (UK).
 This initiative, associated with inventory optimisation, allowed the reduction of inventory value from $5.7m to $4.2m
 - Built a model to assess the gasoline distribution costs between refineries, terminals and Brazilian regions, considering ships, trucks and pipelines - published in Brazilian Symposium of Operational Research